12 July 2014

 SORC 1983 documentary

 Here is the video documentary of the 1983 Southern Ocean Racing Conference (SORC).
-It features some great sailing footage of the maxis like Kialoa IV, Condor, Nirvana and Midnight Sun, and the keen battle between the top Class C yachts Locura and Scarlett O'Hara.
+It features some great sailing footage of the maxis like Kialoa IV, Condor, Nirvana, Midnight Sun and Windward Passage, and the keen battle between the top Class C yachts Locura and Scarlett O'Hara.
 Also featured are Class B winner Carat and the first of Farr's return to IOR design in this period, Class E winner Migizi.

 11 July 2014